Television in Poland

 Television in Poland was introduced on an experimental basis in 1937.
 It was state owned, and was interrupted by the Second World War in 1939.
 Television returned to Poland in 1952 and for several decades was controlled by the communist government.
 Colour television was introduced in Poland in 1971.
 Private television stations in Poland appeared around the time of the fall of communism, with PTV Echo (once a member of the local channels of Polonia 1) becoming the first private station in Poland (and in the former Eastern Bloc).

+History

+During the Communist era, Polish state television aired many programs from both the West and the rest of the Eastern Bloc.
+Poles requested more photos of the Bonanza cast than even Americans, and The Forsyte Saga was very popular.
+The most popular domestic dramas often depicted Poland in World War II.
+From 1971 Citizen's Forum, a call-in show, subjected government ministers to public questions.

 Terrestrial

 Terrestrial television in Poland broadcasts using a digital DVB-T system.
 First test DVB-T emission was carried out in Warsaw on 9 November 2001.
 In April 2004, first DVB-T transmitter near Rzeszów started operation and local TVP division started to market set-top boxes allowing to receive it.

 As of July 2016, there are about 250 DVB-T transmitters operating in Poland, broadcasting up to three multiplexes (except local stations), all using MPEG-4 AVC compression.
 Majority of channels are available in HD across all the Poland after DVB-T2/HEVC switchover has finished in June 2022, while channels from MUX8 (Metro, Zoom TV, Nowa TV, WP, ViDoc TV, Republika and wPolsce24) are available only in SD, although Nowa TV and Republika broadcast in HD in some local multiplexes.

 Analog terrestrial transmissions were terminated in 2013.

 First efforts to introduce DVB-T in Poland was made in 1997 in Gdańsk on initiative of TVP (Polish public television broadcaster).

 In the spring of 2022, the terrestrial TV broadcasting standard was changed across the country to the newer and more effective DVB-T2/HEVC standard, where HEVC (or H.265) is a new standard for TV signal compression.
 Switching to the new DVB-T2/HEVC terrestrial TV broadcasting standard was carried out in the period from March to June 2022.
 However, the changes did not cover MUX3, which belongs as a whole to TVP.
 Decision by Urząd Komunikacji Elektronicznej requested by the Minister of Interior Affairs and Administration, argumented by the Russian invasion of Ukraine, allowed to delay the switch until the end of 2023.